tyouhyou/log.net/Readme.md

 In your product, sometimes even INFO is not desired I guess.
 In that case, before any logging methods called, ```Log.LogLevel = Log.Level.WARN;``` will do the trick.
 Now debug and info messages shut up, just WARN and ERROR will go to log file(s).

 ## Performance
-To make outputting faster, the log file is not be closed during the application life time.
+To make outputting faster, the log file is not closed during the application life span.
 It will be closed automatically when the process exits.
 If this is not the way desired, set preprocessor constants ```LOG_CLOSE_FILE``` in the project file.
 This trick will make the log file to be openned for writing and closed after writing ends.

 Open-and-Close each time causes bad performance.
 On my PC, it's 100~1000 times slower than Not-Close-File.